dalek-cryptography/ed25519-dalek/README.md

 All on-by-default features of this library are covered by semantic versioning (SemVer)

+SemVer exemptions are outlined below for MSRV and public API.

 ## Minimum Supported Rust Version

 | Releases | MSRV   |